 Food phobia occurs in children, often very young children, who experience an episode of choking and/or vomiting that leads them subsequently to refuse all solid food.
 In some cases they also refuse to swallow liquids, including their own saliva.
 This irrational and deeply held fear leads to weight loss and can lead rapidly to dehydration.
 Food phobia behavior also causes significant psychological distress for the child as well as for the parents.

 We are grateful to Drs.
 Lask and Bryant-Waugh for calling attention to this condition.
 Click here for the full article.
 In the interests of full disclosure, Dr. Lask has worked and continues to work with Kartini Clinic staff on various research projects, for which he is not compensated by Kartini Clinic.

-For more information about our food phobia treatment program, call us on 503 249 8851 and ask to speak to one of our intake coordinators.
-You may also submit an online request using form to the right.
+For more information about our food phobia treatment program, call us on 503 249 8851 and ask to speak our intake coordinator.
+You may also submit an online request below.
+We answer all requests promptly.